kayleorantes/MITdormcraft-frontend/REFLECTIONS_4C.md

 **1. Delaying Sessions/Syncs Integration**
 - **What I did:** Built the whole app with fake authentication, planned to "add it later"
-- **Why this was bad:** "Later" turned into "the night before deployment" and it was a nightmare
+- **Why this was bad:** "Later" made a lot of issues back up and it was a nightmare
 - **Lesson:** Build security from the start, not as an afterthought
 - **How to avoid:** Next project, I'm setting up auth on day one